tip-org/tip-org.github.io/format.md

     advanced features (such as higher-order functions) from problems to help provers that don't support those features.

+### Differences between TIP and SMT-LIB 2.6
+Our ambition is to keep TIP as close to SMT-LIB as possible.
+However, there are still a few incompatibilities:

+- TIP allows polymorphism and type variables in function definitions.
+SMT-LIB does only allow polymorphism in datatype definitions.
+- TIP allows partial functions.
+SMT-LIB does not.
+- For convenience, TIP has a special command `prove` for stating a goal to prove.
+This allows us to state several subgoals to be proved as separate proof attempts, in one file.

+#### Translating TIP into SMT-LIB syntax
+We provide translation tools to convert TIP files not compatible with SMT-LIB 2.6 to SMT-LIB syntax.
+This includes monomorphisation to remove type variables, and a translation pass which removed the `prove` statement and replaces them with valid SMT-LIB syntax using push/pop.
+(Details to be added.)

 ### Example: Datatypes, match-expressions and recursion

 This example specifies the commutativity of plus over natural numbers: